Expert Insights: Calcium Tablets for Women's Health

 Avoiding Calcium Absorption Inhibitors

 Certain foods and drinks can interfere with calcium absorption.
-Coffee, tea, and foods high in oxalates (like spinach) can reduce absorption when taken together.
+Coffee, tea, and foods high in certain plant compounds found in foods like spinach can reduce absorption when taken together.
 Iron supplements can also compete with calcium, so space them apart by a couple of hours if possible.

 Magnesium, vitamin K, and vitamin D all support calcium metabolism.
 Many bone health supplements now include these nutrients together.
 Getting adequate protein also supports bone health—your bones are about 50% protein by volume.